Pseudophilautus newtonjayawardanei: Habitat and threats

-Its natural habitats are wet lowland forests of Sri Lanka.
-It is threatened by habitat loss.
-It is one of the 8 species of rhacophorids that was discovered from Adam's Peak recently.
+Its natural habitats are wet lowland forests of Sri Lanka where the trees form a closed canopy.
+It is one of the 8 species of rhacophorids that were discovered from Adam's Peak in 2013.
+It has been observed between 1800 and 2000 m above sea level.
+In those areas, people have seen it sitting on leaves 8 m above the ground.